taylorwilsdon/reclaimed/README.md

 ## Features

-- 🚀 Fast recursive directory scanning
+- 🚀 Fast recursive directory scanning, legitimately performant and batches progress updates efficently
-- ☁️ Smart detection of iCloud vs local storage
+- ☁️ Smart detection of iCloud vs local storage which is nice on the macbook
-- 📊 Beautiful color-coded output using Rich
+- 📊 She pretty (its rich library just use aider tell it to take your finished product data export and make it nice)
-- 💾 Export results to JSON for further analysis
+- 💾 Export results to JSON for further analysis or batch operations
-- ⚡️ Real-time progress indication
+- ⚡️ Real-time progress indication actually great
-- 🛡️ Graceful handling of permission issues
+- 🛡️ Graceful handling of permission issues, doesn't freeze like the old diskinventoryx

 ## Installation